okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-architectural-factors/index.md

 - With our Terraform Okta Provider, your team can introduce or add to our Infrastructure as Code codebase and automated pipeline.
 See [What is Terraform?](https://www.terraform.io/intro) and [Okta Provider](https://registry.terraform.io/providers/okta/okta/latest/docs).

-- You can use Okta's drop-in solutions and event-driven APIs and SDKs to integrate features with a wide range of apps in different ways and usage models.
+- You can use Okta's drop-in solutions and event-driven APIs and SDKs to integrate features with a wide range of apps in different ways and use models.
 Tightly integrate Okta functions with your apps for optimal performance, flexibility, and user experience.
 See the [Reference](/docs/reference/) section.

 - Its online technical documentation helps your app developers use its APIs and SDKs.